-Assisted living is a residential option for seniors who need some assistance with daily activities.
+Assisted living is a residential option for seniors who need a little assistance with daily activities.
 Assisted living communities provide housekeeping and meals, as well as personal care and support services as needed.

-In general, they're suitable for people who need assistance with daily care.
-Residents may need reminders to take their medication, help with bathing or dressing, or assistance with other daily activities, but they do not require 24/7 skilled nursing care.
+In general, they're suitable for people who need very little daily care.
+Residents may need reminders to take their medication, help with bathing ordressing, or assistance with other daily activities, but they do not require 24/7 skilled nursing care.